nepada/message-bus/README.md

 - class must implement `Nepada\Commands\Command` interface
 - class must be named `<command-name>Command`
 - class must be final
-- class should be readonly
+- class must be readonly
 - command name should be in imperative form ("do something")
 - command must be a simple immutable DTO
 - command must not contain entities, only references (i.e. `int $orderId`, not `Order $order`)